gitlabhq/omnibus-gitlab/doc/settings/grafana.md

    Where `GITLAB_APPLICATION_ID` and `GITLAB_SECRET` the application ID and its secret that you created in the previous step.

-1. Optionally, you can select a list of GitLab groups allowed to login:
+1. Optionally, you can select a list of GitLab groups allowed to log in:

    ```ruby
    grafana['allowed_groups'] = [my_group, group_one/group_two]